anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 protocol, it may leverage that functionality for the creation of the enrollment request object.
 Note also that
-{{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certificate request objects from CMP or CMC.
+{{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification request objects such as CMP or CMC.

 The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object.
-If the pledge uses PKCS#10, it MUST sign it additionally with its IDevID credential to achieve proof-of-identity bound to the PKCS#10 as described below.
+In this case it MUST sign it additionally with its IDevID credential to achieve proof-of-identity bound to the PKCS#10 as described below.

 A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further